-To complement and augment the Code, Turkey Farmers of Canada has also developed and implemented an auditable national Flock Care Program© (FCP).
-The FCP applies the Code of Practice and requires detailed on-farm record keeping and documentation to verify that farmers are meeting all requirements to properly handle and care for their birds.
+Turkey Farmers of Canada has also developed and implemented an auditable national Flock Care Program© (FCP) to complement and augment the Code.
+The FCP applies the Code of Practice and requires detailed on-farm record-keeping and documentation to verify that farmers are meeting all requirements to properly handle and care for their birds.

 To learn more about TFC’s Flock Care Program©, including program management, on-farm audits and specific farm management practices, read Our Responsibility, Our Commitment: A guide to the Turkey Farmers of Canada’s On-Farm Food Safety & Flock Care Programs, or download the complete TFC On-Farm Programs Manual below.

-Note that both programs are reviewed on an ongoing basis, and updated as necessary, to ensure program requirements are in line with the most current science and best on-farm production practices.
+Both programs are reviewed on an ongoing basis, and updated as necessary, to ensure program requirements are in line with the most current science and on-farm production practices.